allinbits/cosmos-cash-poc/x/poa/spec/03_messages.md

 }
 ```

-This updates the `Vote` object and creates one if it does not exist.
-If `inFavor` is true
+This message updates the `Vote` object or creates one if it does not exist.